How does Social Security select a representative payee for my Social Security Disability benefit?

 Criteria for Selecting a Representative Payee

-Social Security’s primary concerns in selecting a representative payee for payment of your Social Security Disability benefit are that the person knows you well, wants to help you, sees you often, knows your needs, and will act with integrity on your behalf.
+Social Security’s primary concerns in selecting a representative payee to receive and manage your Social Security Disability benefits are that the person knows you well, wants to help you, sees you often, knows your needs, and will act with integrity on your behalf.
 Frequently, the person who best meets these requirements is someone who lives with you, such as a relative or friend, or even a caregiver.
 Other times, the person who is best qualified to serve as your payee is your legal guardian or lawyer.

 An organization such as a nursing home where you are residing or an agency from which you are receiving assistance may serve as payee when an private individual is not available or is not the best choice for you.